 Find Your Counselor

 Students at Marywood University can earn an undergraduate degree in Philosophy through one of two programs: the traditional and the applied.
-The traditional major in Philosophy is a stand-alone program, although the Department of Philosophy encourages students to have a double major.
-The program in applied philosophy must be done as a second major.
+The traditional major in Philosophy is a stand-alone program, whereas the program in applied Philosophy requires students to adopt Philosophy as a second major.

-The program in applied philosophy consists of thirty credits, including Introduction to Philosophy (PHIL 113), Critical Thinking (PHIL 215), Ethics (PHIL 315), and any seven electives in Philosophy that focus on the nexus between philosophy and society.
-Typical courses in applied philosophy include, but are not limited to, Philosophy of Religion, Philosophy of Art, Philosophy of Music, Business Ethics, Environmental Ethics, Philosophy of Emotions, and Bioethics.
+The applied program consists of thirty credits, including Introduction to Philosophy (PHIL 113), Critical Thinking (PHIL 215), Ethics (PHIL 315), and any seven electives in Philosophy that focus on the nexus between philosophy and society.
+Typical courses in applied philosophy include, but are not limited to, Philosophy of Religion, Philosophy of Art, Philosophy of Music, Business Ethics, Environmental Ethics, Race, Class, and Gender, and Bioethics.
 In addition, two of the seven electives can be cognate courses from other departments.
-For example, courses such as Developmental Psychology (PSY 251), Perspectives on the Pursuit of Peace (HIST 120), Criminology (CJ 303), and Social Foundations of Education (EDUC 414) can be used, with departmental approval, to satisfy two of the seven electives required for the applied major.
+For example, courses such as Developmental Psychology (PSYC 251), Perspectives on the Pursuit of Peace (HIST 120), Criminology (CJ 303), and Social Foundations of Education (EDUC 414) can be used, with departmental approval, to satisfy two of the seven electives required for the applied major.
 Unlike the traditional major in philosophy, the major in applied philosophy must be a student’s second major program of study.
 The purpose of the applied program is to enable students to broaden their reflective and critical thinking skills as they apply to contemporary social concerns and issues.
-Students interested in careers in criminal justice, medicine, law, government, environmental science, business, public administration, education, nursing, journalism, and psychology would benefit substantially from an applied philosophy major.
+Students interested in careers in criminal justice, law, government, business, public administration, nursing, education, journalism, and psychology would benefit substantially from an applied philosophy major.